dell/csm-operator/README.md

 For any CSM Operator and driver issues, questions or feedback, join the [Dell EMC Container community](https://www.dell.com/community/Containers/bd-p/Containers).

 ## Supported Platforms
-Dell CSI Operator has been tested and qualified with
+Dell CSM Operator has been tested and qualified with

     * Upstream Kubernetes cluster v1.21, v1.22, v1.23
     * OpenShift Clusters 4.8, 4.8 EUS, 4.9 with RHEL 7.x & RHCOS worker nodes